-The LTCF-SPOT User Guide is available with detailed instructions on the steps below.
-For any questions or concerns regarding SPOT, please contact LTCFdata@acgov.org.Step One
+For any questions or concerns regarding SPOT, please contact COVIDOB@acgov.org.

-Complete the application (linked below) to submit a SPOT Intake Form.
+A. Open the link below to fill out and submit a SPOT Intake Form.

 SPOT Intake Form (ENGLISH) | SPOT Intake Form (SPANISH)